-Winter time in Michigan creates numerous seasonal hazards for individuals, especially the risk of falling due to icy conditions.
-According to Michigan's hospital surveillance data, 60 workers were hospitalized in 2014 and 54 in 2015 after falling on the ice at work.
-These numbers are just the tip of the proverbial iceberg since they do not include people with less serious injuries who were treated in Emergency Departments, urgent care clinics or a doctor's office.
+Wintertime in Michigan increases the risk of falling due to icy conditions.
+According to Michigan's hospital surveillance data, 60 workers were hospitalized in 2014, 54 in 2015 and 28 in 2016 after falling on the ice at work.
+Possible reasons for the decrease could be due to better preventive activity or warmer weather, average temperature in Detroit for the months of November, December, January, February and March was 28.4° F in 2014, 31.8° F in 2015 and 35°F in 2016.

+The injuries identified are just the tip of the proverbial iceberg since they do not include people with less serious injuries who were treated in Emergency Departments, urgent care clinics or a doctor's office.
 The numbers also do not include hospitalizations where Workers' Compensation was not listed as the expected payer.

-All but eight of the hospitalizations involved fractures, 69.3% of which were of the lower extremity.
+All but 16 of the hospitalizations involved fractures, and more than half were of the lower extremity.
 Most of these hospitalizations required surgery.
-Individuals were in the hospital for an average of 3.3 days (range 1-12 days).
-Who were these 114 people?
-Forty-seven percent were women and 53% were men.
-Their average age was 51 and their ages ranged from 18-72 years.
-They worked in a variety of industries including health care, manufacturing, public administration, education, wholesale and retail trade, utilities and transportation, construction, arts and entertainment, professional and financial services, agriculture, and hotel and food services.
+Individuals were in the hospital for an average of 3 days (range 1-12 days).
+Who were these 142 people?
+Women and men were equally represented.
+These workers were mostly in their 50s and their ages ranged from 18-73 years.
+They worked in a variety of industries including health care, manufacturing, public administration, education, wholesale and retail trade, utilities and transportation, construction, arts and entertainment, professional and financial services, agriculture, funeral homes and hotel and food services.